dawsh2/dawsh2.github.io/codeWalkthru.md

 </html>
 ```

 Notice the `data-theme="light"` attribute on the HTML element.
 This is our hook for theme switching - a small detail that makes a big difference in how we handle dark and light modes.
+The main content sections are kept pretty straightforward.

 The navigation is kept simple but effective: